timaar/burgerloket-attestdemo/README.md

 1. Pagemetadata: In specification it is: 'pageMetadata' in spring-default it is: 'page'
 2. links: In specification it is: 'links' in hateoas specification it is: '_links'
 3. certificates: In specification it is: 'certificates' in hateoas specification it is: '_embedded/certificates'

+not hal related:
+1. languages are not taken correctly (see dataloader and see what comes out on mijnburgerprofiel)
+2. PDF is just a stream isn't it better to do it with some content see code in comment

 # What's next?